linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Greece Faces Bond Swap Holdouts.md

 ---
+cssclasses:
+  - academia
 aliases:
   - Greece Faces Bond-Swap Holdouts
   - Example_Alias_Greece Faces Bond Swap Holdouts
   - Alias_3_Greece Faces Bond Swap Holdouts.md
 linter-yaml-title-alias: Greece Faces Bond-Swap Holdouts
 tags:
   - tag_example
   - example_tag
+  - debt-restructuring
+  - bond-swap
+  - Greece
+  - holdouts
+  - foreign-law-bonds
+  - participation-rate
+  - collective-action-clauses
+  - debt-burden
+  - default
+  - "#debt-management"
+  - "#financial-crises"
+  - "#international-finance"
+  - "#currency-crisis"
+  - "#debt-structuring"
 title: Greece Faces Bond Swap Holdouts
 ---

 # Greece Faces Bond Swap Holdouts

 ## Abstract

-The foreign-law bond swap is part of Greece's debt restructuring deal that saw more than $\euro$100 billion knocked off its debt burden,  and which aims to reduce the country's debt burden from more than 165% of gross domestic product to a more sustainable 120.5% by 2020.
+The foreign-law bond swap is part of Greece's [[Class Slide 4-Restructuring Debt Outside Bankruptcy|Debt Restructuring ]] deal that saw more than $\euro$100 billion knocked off its debt burden,  and which aims to reduce the country's debt burden from more than 165% of gross domestic product to a more sustainable 120.5% by 2020.

 ## Full Text

 ATHENS--The overall participation rate in an unprecedented Greek debt-restructuring deal has exceeded Greece's expectations,  a senior finance ministry official said Monday,  despite some holders of Greek foreign-law bonds still refusing to take part in the offer.

-The official said 97% of the bonds involved in Greece's debt restructuring agreement,  which cleared the way for its $\euro 130$ billion ($173 billion) bailout,  have been tendered in the swap,  exceeding the 95% target the country was aiming for under the plan.
+The official said 97% of the bonds involved in Greece's [[Class Slide 4-Restructuring Debt Outside Bankruptcy|Debt Restructuring ]] agreement,  which cleared the way for its $\euro 130$ billion ($173 billion) bailout,  have been tendered in the swap,  exceeding the 95% target the country was aiming for under the plan.

 "We want to achieve a maximum participation from the remaining $\euro6.4$ billion still outstanding,  " the official said.

 His comments come after investors holding 16 foreign-laws bonds last week agreed to key changes allowing amendments in bond contracts to force the remaining investors into the plan.

-The foreign-law bond swap is part of Greece's debt restructuring deal that saw more than $\euro 100$ billion knocked off its debt burden,  and which aims to reduce the country's debt burden from more than 165% of gross domestic product to a more sustainable 120.5% by 2020.
+The foreign-law bond swap is part of Greece's [[Class Slide 4-Restructuring Debt Outside Bankruptcy|Debt Restructuring ]] deal that saw more than $\euro 100$ billion knocked off its debt burden,  and which aims to reduce the country's debt burden from more than 165% of gross domestic product to a more sustainable 120.5% by 2020.

 The deal calls for bondholders to give up 53.5% of the principal by swapping old Greek bonds with new ones worth less than half their value,  carrying lower interest rates and longer maturities.